DevHam88/HeartGold-in-Reverse/README.md

 | [Kyledove](https://pokengine.org/users/kyledove) | *Assets:* Ninja Boy OW sprites (maker) |

 ## Tooling
 This ROM hack was made using many tools and learnings, the primary tooling used in its creation is listed below.
-Attribution for these tools is widespread, from the initial creators to the developers, maintainers and even bug-catchers (testers!).
+Attribution for these tools is widespread, from the initial creators to the developers, maintainers and even testers (bug-catchers!).

 Foremost amongst them is DS Pokémon Rom Editor (DSPRE) Reloaded, continuously developed by a number of individuals over many years to make ROM hacking accessible, including (but very much not limited to!)
 [AdAstra](https://github.com/AdAstra-LD), [Mixone](https://github.com/Mixone-FinallyHere), [Yako](https://github.com/YakoSWG), [Kalaay](https://github.com/KalaayPT) & [Kuha](https://github.com/corentinmace).